isciences/wsim/docs/concepts/lsm.rst

    forms (``Runoff_mm`` and ``Bt_Runoff``) that represent runoff computed for a model iteration in isolation, ignoring all effects of runoff detention between timesteps.

+Core functionality of the LSM is implemented in the ``wsim.lsm`` R package.

 Data dependencies
 =================